-Just like travelling in Tibet, independent travel is not available in Bhutan.
-Overseas tourists have to book your Bhutan tour with a legitimate Bhutanese tour operator and apply for the visa beforehand (15-20 days).
+Just like traveling in Tibet, independent travel is not available in Bhutan.
+Overseas tourists have to book your Bhutan tour with a legitimate Bhutanese tour operator and apply for the Bhutan Visa beforehand (15-20 days).
 You need to provide the scanned copy of your passport(valid for up to 6 months, photo page) and 2 photos and fill the clearance letter by e-mail and later pay for the visa fee (USD $40 ) to apply for it.

 2. How to get to Bhutan?

 Well, taking the flight is the easiest way to enter Bhutan.
 Druk Air and Bhutan Airlines are the only airlines that run international flight connecting this pristine Himalayan kingdom with the outside world.
 Over 90% of the travelers prefer non-stop flight from Kathmandu to Paro (9:15 am - 10:30 am) for the convenience.

 Apart from Kathmandu, the flight take overseas tourists from New Delhi, and Calcutta and Gaya (India) and Bangkok (Thailand) and Dhaka (Bangladesh) and Yangon (Myanmar) to Paro, Bhutan. - See all the flights ot Bhutan

 So far, the only overland route available to Bhutan is to travel from Jaigaon, Indian to Phuentsholing, the border town in Bhutan.